 Most people think of Spring when talking about allergies, but Autumn can cause an upsurge in allergies too.
 As leaves fall from trees and the temperature cools, mould and mildew can form.
-Your GP can discuss allergy medications with you, and you can help keep mould and mildew at bay by opening windows during the day by ensuring proper ventilation in your home, remove leaves and leaf matter from your yard, and consider purchasing an air dehumidifier to remove moisture from the air.
+Your GP can discuss allergy medications with you, and you may help keep mould and mildew at bay by opening windows during the day by ensuring proper ventilation in your home, remove leaves and leaf matter from your yard, and consider purchasing an air dehumidifier to remove moisture from the air.

 If pet fur triggers your allergies, make sure your pets are washed and groomed regularly, and as the weather cools and they spend more time inside, take extra care when vacuuming and keep Rover off the couch! (and definitely off the bed!)

 If you suffer from allergies, or find that symptoms such as itchy eyes, runny nose and fatigue increase at certain times of the year, make an appointment with a SwiftDoc GP to discuss these symptoms, the triggers of allergies, and how we can help you manage your reactions as the seasons change.

 This website does not provide medical advice.
 It is intended for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis or treatment.
 Never ignore professional medical advice in seeking treatment.
 If you think you may have a medical emergency, immediately dial Triple 0 (000).